Police investigate sexual assault case in Hays park

 The victim ran from the park with another female and then called the police.

-The suspect is still at large and is being described as a white male about 6-foot-tall, medium/athletic build, short brown hair, and a beard.
+The suspect is still at large and is being described as a white male about 6 feet tall, medium/athletic build, short brown hair, and a beard.
 The suspect was reportedly wearing jeans and a dark hoodie.
 A possible blue vehicle may have been driven by the suspect.

 LATEST STORIES: